Traveling to Italy during Covid-19: What you need to know before you go – KION546

 Leisure travel is now permitted from Canada, Japan the United States.
 To avoid 10 days quarantine, travelers can arrive on a government-approved “Covid-tested” flight or produce evidence of a completed vaccine cycle, recovery from the illness or a negative test taken within the past 48 hours.

-Delta and Alitalia currently run Covid-tested flights from New York JFK and Atlanta to Rome, Venice and Milan.
-Boston to Rome will commence August 5.
+Delta and Alitalia currently run Covid-tested flights from New York JFK and Atlanta to Rome, Venice and Milan, and Boston to Rome.

 United is now offering Covid-tested flights from Newark to Milan, and American Airlines is offering JFK to Rome and Milan.